fran6p/Xmax3-free/Configuration/printer-cfg.md

 ## !!!
 Caution [firmware_retraction] must be defined in the printer.cfg if you set use_fw_retract: True !!!
 variable_use_fw_retract   : False ; use fw_retraction instead of the manual version [True/False]
 #variable_idle_timeout     : 0     ; time in sec until idle_timeout kicks in.
 Value 0 means that no value will be set or restored
+variable_runout_sensor    : "filament_switch_sensor fila"    ; If a sensor is defined, it will be used to cancel the execution of RESUME in case no filament is detected.
+##                                   Specify the config name of the runout sensor e.g "filament_switch_sensor runout".
+Hint use the same as in your printer.cfg
+## !!!
+Custom macros, please use with care and review the section of the corresponding macro.
+## These macros are for simple operations like setting a status LED.
+Please make sure your macro does not interfere with the basic macro functions.
+## Only  single line commands are supported, please create a macro if you need more than one command.
+#variable_user_pause_macro : ""    ; Everything inside the "" will be executed after the klipper base pause (PAUSE_BASE) function
+#variable_user_resume_macro: ""    ; Everything inside the "" will be executed before the klipper base resume (RESUME_BASE) function
+#variable_user_cancel_macro: ""    ; Everything inside the "" will be executed before the klipper base cancel (CANCEL_PRINT_BASE) function
 gcode:

 ```